3D Hubs and Protolabs join forces to create the world’s most comprehensive manufacturing portfolio

 In 1869, John Wesley Hyatt invented celluloid, the first practical artificial plastic intended to replace ivory for the production of... billiard balls!
-Early Injection molding machines used a barrel to heat up the plastic and a plunger to inject it to the mold.
+Early injection molding machines used a barrel to heat up the plastic and a plunger to inject it to the mold.

-The revolutionary invention
+A revolutionary invention

-In the mid-1950s, the invention of the reciprocating screw single-handedly revolutionized the plastics industry.
+In the mid 1950s, the invention of the reciprocating screw single-handedly revolutionized the plastics industry.
 The reciprocating screw solved key issues with uneven heating of the plastic that previous systems faced, and opened up new horizons for the mass production of plastic parts.

 Injection molding today

 Today, injection molding is a $300 billion market.
 5+ million metric tons of plastic parts are produced with injection molding globally each year.
 Recently, the demand of biodegradable materials is increasing for environmental reasons.

 An injection molding machine consists of 3 main parts: the injection unit, the mold - the heart of the whole process - and the clamping/ejector unit.

 In this section, we examine the purpose of each of these systems and how their basic operation mechanics affect the end-result of the Injection molding process.